fsharp/fslang-design/RFCs/FS-1032-fsharp-in-dotnet-sdk.md

 # F# RFC FS-1032 - Support for F# in the dotnet sdk

-A proposal is being put forward - initially by Microsoft - to include F# functionality directly in [Microsoft.NET.Sdk](https://github.com/dotnet/sdk), also known as "dotnet sdk", which is the primary next-genration cross-platform SDK for .NET Framework and .NET Core programming.
-This can be seen as the next logical step in the evolution of [the FSharp.NET.SDK](https://github.com/dotnet/netcorecli-fsc/).
+A proposal is being put forward - initially by Microsoft - to include F# functionality directly in [Microsoft.NET.Sdk](https://github.com/dotnet/sdk), also known as "dotnet sdk", which is the primary next-generation cross-platform SDK for .NET Framework and .NET Core programming.
+This work can be seen as the next logical step in the evolution of [the FSharp.NET.SDK](https://github.com/dotnet/netcorecli-fsc/).

 Despite being a tooling issue rather than a language issue, this is being treated as an F# RFC to facilitate discussion.